RosettaCommons/tools/chem_xrw/README.md

+﻿Contact Steven Lewis, smlewi@gmail.com, for support.
+Will Hansen wrote much of the script used in the last step.

 This directory describes the process of running the PDB_diagnostic app against the whole PDB.
 PDB_diagnostic was created for the purpose of exercising a the code to generate Poses from PDB-format structure files (pdbs and mmcifs), and is a pilot app over in the main repo.

 The steps are: